 According to the School's standardised data, on average, our pupils begin Beechwood broadly within the average range and make significantly greater than expected progress.

-In 2019/2020, the School's average Developed Ability (or 'ability to learn') score was 120 (91st national percentile) and we define this as one facet of the School's Value-Added Quotient.
+In 2022/2023, the School's average Developed Ability (or 'ability to learn') score was 124.5 (95th percentile nationally) and we define this as one facet of the School's Value-Added Quotient.